As a refugee from Ukraine, what do I need to know about public accommodation?

 First Name Last Name

 Before the visit, request a list of documents that you need to bring.
-When looking for a flat on your own, be sure to comply with the rental price limits.
+When looking for a flat on your own, verify that the offer complies with the rental price limits.
 When you and the landlord are in agreement, ask them for a confirmation.
 Take this to the job centre, where they will ensure that the conditions are met, and provide you with a separate confirmation for the landlord.
 This lets you and the landlord conclude a tenancy agreement and your landlord can hand over the keys.

 You can find an overview and check lists here: https://die-insel-hilft.de/wp-content/uploads/1707-27_Infomappe_englisch_ML-V2.pdf.